mellium/xmpp/docs/CONTRIBUTING.md

 indicates that you have the right to contribute the work and that it can be contributed as open source.
 The exact rules can be viewed at [developercertificate.org], or in the file [DCO].
+Your signature also indicates that you have read and agree to the license statement in the next section.

 To add your signature, add a line like the following to the end of your commit message with your name and email: